New York improves water data quality with new machine learning technology

 The goal is to have a background system that cleanses all the data and only provides alerts for unusual occurrences that need human investigation.
 NYCDEP anticipates it will have a 1,000-time series using HydroCorrect and would like 90% of that data to be completely automated for corrections.

-"Reducing personnel hours provides cost savings and improving data quality provides better reporting and decision making, but the software is also about reducing mundane work and enabling NYDEPs' highly skilled workers to perform higher-value and more engaging tasks," concluded Edwards.
+“Reducing personnel hours provides cost savings and improving data quality provides better reporting and decision making, but the software is also about reducing mundane work and enabling NYDEPs’ highly skilled workers to perform higher-value and more engaging tasks,” said Edwards.

 About the Author